Peter-Schorn/RegularExpressions/README.md

 `NSRegularExpression` has been extended to conform to `RegexProtocol`, but it **ALWAYS** returns `[]` and `nil` for the `matchingOptions` and `groupNames` properties, respectively.
 Use `Regex` or another type that conforms to `RegexProtocol` to customize these options.

-**The `Regex` struct provided by this library conforms to `RegexProtocol` and is the simplest way to create a regular expression object.**
+**The `Regex` struct provided by this library conforms to `RegexProtocol` and is the simplest way to create a regular expression object that can be used with the methods in this library.**

 ### Initializing a `Regex` struct
 ```swift